rozdolsky33/ocloud/README.md

 ocloud config session authenticate --realm OC1
 ```

+During authentication, you'll be prompted to set up the OCI Auth Refresher, which keeps your OCI session alive by automatically refreshing it before it expires.
+This is especially useful for long-running operations.

+### OCI Auth Refresher

+The OCI Auth Refresher is a background service that keeps your OCI session active by refreshing it shortly before it expires.
+When enabled, it runs as a background process and continuously monitors your session status.

+Key features:
+- Automatically refreshes your OCI session before it expires
+- Runs in the background with minimal resource usage
+- Supports multiple OCI profiles
+- Status is displayed in the configuration output (`OCI_AUTH_AUTO_REFRESHER: ON [PID]`)

+The refresher script is embedded in the ocloud binary and is automatically extracted to `~/.oci/.ocloud/scripts/` when needed.

 ### Tenancy Mapping

-OCloud supports mapping tenancy names to OCIDs using a YAML file located at `~/.oci/tenancy-map.yaml`.
+OCloud supports mapping tenancy names to OCIDs using a YAML file located at `~/.oci/.ocloud/tenancy-map.yaml`.
 The format is:

 ```yaml
 - environment: "prod"